NHL implementing enhanced COVID-19 protocols amid rise in cases

 [MORE: Quarantine concerns loom over NHL participation in Olympics]

-Meanwhile, Oilers head coach Dave Tippett missed Tuesday’s game, while the Hurricanes’ game against the Wild was postponed after several players entered protocol.
-Sebastian Aho and Seth Jarvis will remain in Vancouver, while Jordan Staal, Andrei Svechnikov, Ian Cole and Steven Lorentz are in Minnesota until they are cleared.

-As of now, Thursday’s Predators-Avalanche and Hurricanes-Red Wings games are still on.
+On Friday, the NHL announced that Saturday’s Bruins-Canadiens game in Montreal was postponed.
+At least six Bruins players are on the NHL COVID protocol list.

+Jeremy Swayman, Anton Blidh and Trent Frederic entered Thursday, after Patrice Bergeron (Wednesday), along with Craig Smith and Brad Marchand (both on Tuesday).
+A staff member is also in protocol.

-Nine games have been postponed so far due to COVID-19 outbreaks and over 130 players have entered the NHL’s COVID-19 protocol this season.
+Twenty games have been postponed so far due to COVID-19 outbreaks and over 140 players have entered the NHL’s COVID-19 protocol this season.
 The Omicron variant has been found in some positive test results.
 All but one current player is vaccinated and many have already received booster shots.
 Vaccination is not mandated, but encouraged.

-There are no indications that the league is planning a shutdown.
-There is a three-day break coming next week over Christmas, but regularly-scheduled games will be played through Dec.
-23 barring any more outbreaks.

 ————